top of page

 BREASTFEEDING DURING PREGNANCY AND TANDEM NURSING

-Finding out you are pregnant does not mean you must stop breastfeeding your toddler.
-Many mothers choose to continue breastfeeding throughout pregnancy, while others decide to wean.
+Finding out you are pregnant does not necessarily mean that you need to stop breastfeeding your toddler.
+Many mothers choose to continue breastfeeding throughout pregnancy, while some decide to wean.
 If you continue breastfeeding through your pregnancy, you may find yourself breastfeeding both an infant and an older sibling.
-Many mothers have found this arrangement, called “tandem nursing,” is a good way of meeting the needs of both children.
+Many mothers have found this arrangement, called “tandem nursing,” to be a good way of meeting the needs of both children.
 Your local LLL Leader can give you more information on breastfeeding while pregnant and/or tandem nursing.
-The resources below will help you to explore your feelings about breastfeeding both your new baby and your “old” baby, so you can decide what is best for you and your family.
+The resources below will help you to explore your feelings about breastfeeding both your new baby and your “older” baby, so you can decide what is best for you and your family.

 Is it safe?